stilldavid/userland-book/literary_environment/index.md

 <!-- end -->

+I like to think of the `>` as looking like a little funnel.

-What if you want to take a file, and send it directly to the input of a given program?
+You can also take a file and send it directly to the input of a given program:

 <!-- exec -->